Sharpiro/go-slip-0039/README.md

     * need a better explanation of pre-master secret and master secret
         * perhaps more clear naming
 * unclear of different processes when generating master secret vs providing own master secret
+* If a user provides a Master Secret, how does one compute the PMS?
+    * Under the key derivation section, for recovery, the Secret is the encryption of the PMS
+        * Is the MSDF-1(inverse) function under the create shares process somehow a decryption?
+        * S = MSDF(PMS, P, id, T)
+            * key = PBKDF2(passphrase, salt)
+            * S = encrypt(key, PMS)
+        * PMS = MSDF-1(S, P, id, T) // what is this function?
+            * key = PBKDF2(passphrase, salt)
+            * PMS = decrypt(key, S) // how would this work?
+    * If a secret is provided at share creation, how is it derived from the PMS at share recovery through encryption, when the PMS is derived from the secret at creation? (confusing)
+    * I may just be unclear on two different share creation processes here.
+One process where a Master Secret is generated for the user, and another process where a user provides his own Master Secret.
+But I think it would help to clear these up and show the full steps for both.